-The study of birds will be observed during the study period.
-The identification will be carried with the help of (Ali et al., 2003), avifaunal field guidebooks (Kazmierczak et al., 2003; Grimmett et al., 2011) and online bird databases.
-The checklist of bird species was compiled following the established guidelines for bird checklists (Abdulali, 1981; Ali and Ripley, 1983.
-Nikon Coolpix L4 Camera is used for birds phtography
+Birds were observed during the study period.
+The identification carried out with the help of the book of Ali and Fatehali (2003), avifaunal field guidebooks (Kazmierczak , 2003; Grimmett et al., 2011) and online bird databases (put the site reference).
+The checklist of bird species was compiled following the established guidelines for bird checklists (Abdulali, 1981; Ali and Ripley, 1983).
+Nikon Coolpix L4 Camera is used for bird photography.

 Map 1 : Study area of Majalgaon Reservoir